Data Protection Policy – Customers

 Principle 2 – Personal data can only be collected for specific, explicit and legitimate purposes

-Data collected can only be used for the purposes for which it was provided to BHP Insurances.
+Data collected can only be used for the purposes for which it was provided to BHP Community.
 It is therefore critical to ensure that our customers understand the specific purposes for which we intend to use their data, to ensure that it we have been explicit with our customers, and that the purposes are legitimate.

-BHP Insurances provides advice to clients in the areas of financial services.
+BHP Community provides advice to clients in the areas of financial services.
 Therefore, information collated can only be used for such purposes.
 Our Terms of Business set out the range of services which we provide and how data is used.
 Customers are asked to provide consent for the use of their data in the provision of such services.

 Principle 3 – Personal Data must be adequate, relevant and limited to what is necessary